Who We Are

 Help Us Build on the Early Momentum

-Thanks to the dedication and efforts of our amazing volunteers, the Shared Stewardship model already is facilitating the implementation of the 2016 RTMP for Mount Diablo State Park.
+Thanks to the dedication and efforts of our amazing volunteers, the Shared Stewardship model is facilitating the implementation of the 2016 RTMP for Mount Diablo State Park.

 • The long-term goal is to service all 52.5 miles of singletrack trails at Mount Diablo State Park on a 7-to-8-year cycle.